stolostron/search-collector/readme.md

 - Environment variables can also be set in the `./config.json` for development.
 If both provide a value for a specific property, the environment variable overrides the file.
 You can define your own `config.json` file and pass it to the application with the following command: `-c <config_file>`
 - The application can take any flags for [glog](https://github.com/golang/glog), which passes them straight into glog.
 The glog flag `--logtostderr` is set to true by default.

+### Dev Preview (Search Configurable Collection)

+Control resources that get collected from the Search-Collector by referencing an allow and deny list within search-collector-config configmap.
+Follow the following format in the sample template below:

+<pre><code>
+apiVersion: v1
+kind: ConfigMap
+metadata:
+ name: search-collector-config
+ namespace: Namespace where Search-Collector Pod is
+data:
+ AllowedResources: |-
+   - apiGroups:
+       - "*"
+     resources:
+       - services
+       - pods
+   - apiGroups:
+       - admission.k8s.io
+       - authentication.k8s.io
+     resources:
+       - "*"
+ DeniedResources: |-
+   - apiGroups:
+       - "*"
+     resources:
+       - secrets
+   - apiGroups:
+       - admission.k8s.io
+     resources:
+       - policies
+       - iampolicies
+       - certificatepolicies
+</code></pre>

+Steps to create search-collector-config

+1. The <b>Namespace</b> value should be defined as the namespace where the Search-Collector pod lives.

+2. Use the <b>Name</b> `search-collector-config`

+3. Under <b>data</b> define `AllowedResources` and `DeniedResources` as key value pairs wrapped in a string block with `|-` to preserve linebreaks.

+    - The asterisk `"*"` represents <i>all</i>.

+    - Note that if you want to control resources for the current group then you should replace the `apiGroups` value with and empty string `""`.
+    - If the same resources are featured in both lists, they will be excluded.
+4. Once you save your changes you can apply your changes by running `oc apply -f configMapFile.yaml`
+5. Add the following env variable to your Search-Collector deployment:

+    <pre><code> - name: POD_NAMESPACE
+          valueFrom:
+            fieldRef:
+              apiVersion: v1
+              fieldPath: metadata.namespace</code></pre>
+6. Restart the Search-Collector pod

 ### Contribution

 When you make contributions to this project, fork the project then merge your changes by creating a pull request from your personal fork to the main project: